MarktW86/azure-psdocs-processing/azureservicefabricps/0/ServiceFabric/Get-ServiceFabricApplicationManifest.md

 ### -ApplicationTypeVersion
 Specifies the version of a Service Fabric application type.
-The cmdlet gets the application manifest for the applicaiton type version that you specify.
+The cmdlet gets the application manifest for the application type version that you specify.

 ```yaml
 Type: String